Home

 5.15.4 Anti-smoking advertising by the tobacco industry

-Youth smoking prevention activities have been adopted by the tobacco industry internationally, in response to criticism that the industry has an interest in and has actively encouraged young people to smoke.
+Smoking prevention activities for young people have been adopted by the tobacco industry internationally, in response to criticism that the industry has an interest in and has actively encouraged young people to smoke.
 In many countries these activities have taken the form of anti-smoking advertising, placed mainly on television and in magazines.

-There is strong evidence that these advertisements have provided a useful public relations service for the tobacco industry, promoting a positive corporate image without threatening its livelihood by reducing intention to smoke.39, 40 Analysis of transcripts from US tobacco litigation cases between 1992 and 2002 reveals that while the industry has invested heavily in financing anti-tobacco advertising and other programs, there has only been weak associated industry evaluation of program effectiveness; the focus has tended to be on aspects such as program reach and uptake rather than on any demonstrable effects on youth smoking.41 In fact, industry anti-tobacco advertising may have fostered a more positive attitude towards the tobacco companies among young people,42, 43 and may have influenced teenagers in their senior high school years to take up smoking.41 There is also evidence that youth smoking prevention initiatives have been used to bolster the defence strategies of the tobacco industry in the face of increasing tobacco litigation in the US.41 Industry anti-tobacco advertising campaigns are discussed in greater detail in Chapter 10, Section 10.13.3.
+There is strong evidence that these advertisements have provided a useful public relations service for the tobacco industry, promoting a positive corporate image without threatening its livelihood by reducing intention to smoke.36,37 Analysis of transcripts from US tobacco litigation cases between 1992 and 2002 reveals that while the industry has invested heavily in financing anti-tobacco advertising and other programs, there has only been weak associated industry evaluation of program effectiveness; the focus has tended to be on aspects such as program reach and uptake rather than on any demonstrable effects on smoking among young people.38 In fact, industry anti-tobacco advertising may have fostered a more positive attitude towards the tobacco companies among young people,39,40 and may have influenced teenagers in their senior high school years to take up smoking.38 There is also evidence that smoking prevention initiatives for young people have been used to bolster the defence strategies of the tobacco industry in the face of increasing tobacco litigation in the US.38 Industry anti-tobacco advertising campaigns are discussed in greater detail in Chapter 10, Section 10.13.3.

 [1] These criteria are also applied to disease causality.
-See Chapter 3, Section 3.0.1 for a further discussion of defining causality and the criteria used to infer the likelihood of causality.
+See Chapter 3, Section 3.0, Box 3.0.1 for a further discussion of defining causality and the criteria used to infer the likelihood of causality.

 [2] Refer to Chapter 11, Sections 11.0 (Background), 11.3 (federal legislation) and 11.4 (state/territory legislation) for a description of the history of tobacco advertising restrictions in Australia and current situation.

-[3] Products and packaging designed with the younger smoker in mind are discussed in Section 5.16.3.
-Packaging as an integral component of advertising is discussed in Chapter 10, Section 10.8.
+[3] Products and packaging designed with the younger smoker in mind are discussed in Section 5.13.
+Packaging as an integral component of advertising is discussed in InDepth 11A.

 Relevant news and research